-Can You Really Get Rid Of My Medical Debt In Chapter 7?
+Get Rid Of Medical Debt

 The Law Offices of Ronald I. Chorches in Hartford, Connecticut, is a firm with decades of bankruptcy experience.
 Debt relief is our singular focus.
-We are known for excellent client service and complex problem solving.
+We are known for excellent client service and complex problem-solving.
 Our attorneys can answer questions like:

 - Is it worth it to file for bankruptcy if my only financial problem is my medical bills?

 - What will happen to my credit if I don’t pay these medical bills?